-National Coordinator of Environmental Recovery Volunteering
+National Coordination of Environmental Recovery

 About Bushfire Response & Recovery

-This assessment is on-going and human safety is paramount.
 Many fire grounds are still closed to the public as they are unsafe.

-We are mindful of the significant ongoing impact on communities affected by the bushfires, and will make volunteering opportunities available in conjunction with local partners when the areas are safe to re-enter and local partners have the capacity to engage.
+We are mindful of the significant impact on communities affected by the bushfires, and will make volunteering opportunities available in conjunction with local partners when the areas are safe to re-enter and local partners have the capacity to engage.